Last Updated on September 18, 2023

-The most visited sandboarding destinations in the world tend to be located in or around deserts and beaches, but there are many other locations that are located within forested areas, such as Mount Kaolino in southern Germany, where the annual World Sandboarding Championships were once held.
+The most visited sandboarding destinations in the world tend to be located in or around deserts and beaches, but there are many other locations that are located within forested areas, such as Moreton Island in Australia or Mount Kaolino in southern Germany, where the annual World Sandboarding Championships were once held.

 Further south, near Copiapo, Chile, is Cerro Iman, where a sandboarding competition is held every year.
 It is ideal for competition because of the many routes available for the descent, all of which are extraordinarily fast.
 It is likely to continue attracting sandboarders from near and far for decades to come because of its incredible natural jumps.

 These places not only have some of the best sandboarding in the world, but they are also close to some of the best beaches in the world.
 Sandboarders often venture to Tasmania to find the Henty dunes, the largest sand hills on the island.
 This west coast location is favored for its steep drop-offs and long runs, while its secluded location allows sandboarders plenty of room to practice.

 A more accessible alternative can be found in Dubai, where the Hugo International Sandboarding Championship is held every January.
 Dubai is home to “Big Red,” one of the largest and steepest sand dunes in the Middle East, and is quickly becoming a popular tourist destination for outdoor adventurers of all types.
 Finally, the Negev desert in Israel is also quickly becoming a sand surfer’s paradise.

-Africa is also home to some special sandboarding destinations.
+Africa is also home to some fan-favorite sandboarding locations.
 The Namib Desert in Namibia is said to be one of the oldest deserts in the world and is certainly home to some of the largest dunes you can find.
 Most sandboarders head to Swakopmund to find the steep peaks of its constantly moving sand dunes, which are guaranteed to challenge even the most experienced riders.

 Further south, near Cape Town, South Africa, are the Fish Hoek Dunes, which are moderate in size but are home to outdoor adventure sports of all kinds.
 Mount Mayhem is located near Johannesburg and has steep drops of over 500 feet high and many natural jumping platforms for riders who want to attempt big air tricks.
 There are also hundreds of places to sandboard in Africa’s many other deserts such as the Sahara or Kalahari.